ch1oechao/ch1oechao.github.io/code/_posts/2016-02-25-React-study-notes.md

 It's important to cancel your interval when you don't need it anymore to save memory.
 React provides lifecycle methods that let you know when a component is about to be created or destroyed.

-The below example use the Mixin.
+The below example use the `Mixin`.
 Unfortunately ES6 launched without any mixin support.
 Therefore, there is no support for mixins when you use React with ES6 classes.

     var SetIntervalMixin = {
       componentWillMount: function() {